Jahia/jcontent/README.md

 - the side panel tab registrations, when jContent's `./init` bootstrap has not run;
 - Apollo client, redux store and notification provider **only when the host tree lacks them** (mounting outside the app shell React tree).
 Inside the app shell the panel shares the host's Apollo cache, store and notification queue.
+The fallback client has to declare the schema's `possibleTypes`: Apollo Client 3 needs them to match `...NodeCacheRequiredFields on JCRNode`, and without them every query silently loses `uuid` / `path` / `workspace` (`ContentSidePanelProviders.spec.js` checks that map against `schema.graphql`).

 Route-bound behaviour that is deliberately dropped: the full-screen toggle, the close button, the multi-selection view and jContent's refetch bus — all of them need jContent's own layout and redux